kovidgoyal/kitty/docs/remote-control.rst

 Then pressing the :kbd:`F1` key will set the active window margins to 30.
 The syntax for what follows :code:`remote_control` is exactly the same as the syntax for what follows :code:`kitty @` above.
+You do not need to enable remote control to use these mappings.

 Documentation for the remote control protocol